 That’s good news, indeed.
 You’ll want to look at the ratio of grams of carbohydrates to grams of dietary fiber.
 Look for about five to one or less.

 You can watch Dr. Greger’s video on how to make this easy calculation to learn more.

 Also, check out this handy PDF provided by the government that gives very helpful tips on where to find fiber on a label as well as how to add more fiber to your diet.

 This may seem complicated, but here’s the good news – you don’t have to avoid all processed foods.

 We’re aiming for food that is minimally processed at its peak to lock in nutritional quality.
-This includes frozen fruits and vegetables, bagged items in their fresh natural state such as salad greens and raw nuts, and foods that have very little added sugar, oil, salt or additives.
+This includes frozen fruits and vegetables, bagged items in their fresh, natural state, such as salad greens and raw nuts, and foods with very little added sugar, oil, salt, or additives.
 (Roasted nuts without salt are fine, too.
 Choose dry roasted if you want to avoid the oil.)

 If you purchase processed foods with whole ingredients and make sure you’re getting enough fiber, you’re doing better than most!
 It’ll get easier to spot these undesirable ingredients the more you practice label-reading.

-For a list of recipes that use some of these minimally process foods, check out my article, “49 Plant-Based Vegan Recipe Using Canned and Packaged Foods.”
+For a list of recipes that use some of these minimally process foods, check out my article, “49 Plant-Based Vegan Recipes Using Canned and Packaged Foods.”